uzmakap/CSC448_Final/README.md

 3. Set up a venv and install the python packages listed in "requirements.txt" in the [Code Folder](https://github.com/uzmakap/CSC448_Final/tree/main/Code)
 4. Run Accident_Analysis.ipynb file in the [Code Folder](https://github.com/uzmakap/CSC448_Final/tree/main/Code)
 5. Run the cells to see the results.
+6. To view the interactive map with the accident hotspots run the [top accident locations map]() html file

 ## Tanmim's Contributions